josmar-crwdstffng/angular/aio/content/guide/styleguide.md

 Have a near-term view of implementation and a long-term vision.
 Start small but keep in mind where the application is heading.

-All of the application's code goes in a folder named `src`.
+All of the code of the application goes in a folder named `src`.
 All feature areas are in their own folder, with their own NgModule.

 All content is one asset per file.
-Each component, service, and pipe is in its own file.
+Each component, service, and pipe is in an associated file.
 All third party vendor scripts are stored in another folder and not in the `src` folder.
-You didn't write them and you don't want them cluttering `src`.
+You did not write them and you do not want them cluttering `src`.
 Use the naming conventions for files in this guide.

 [Back to top](#toc)